The best independent guide to Porto

 Espinho beach is one of the regions largest, with a beach that extends for 17km

 Foz do Douro beaches are the closets to Porto, and are okay for a half day’s relaxing but are the least impressive and can be very busy.
 Matosinhos beaches are much larger, but not necessarily that scenic.
-The beaches further away are the most stunning, with huge expanses of sand around Espinho, Areia and Povoa de Varzim, but require a longer journey (45min+) using public transport.
+The Costa Verde beaches are further away, but are the most stunning.

 The beaches closest to Porto, line the affluent Foz do Douro and Nevogilde districts of the city.
 These are smaller sized beaches, which are interspaced between rock outcrops and craggy headlands, and all tend to be very similar.

 Being so close to Porto the Foz do Douro beaches will be very busy in the summer, but are a favourite with Portuguese families.
-Running along the beachfront is a pleasant promenade (the Foz promenade) and cycle path.
+Running along the beachfront is a pleasant promenade (the Foz Promenade) and a cycle path.

 Our Opinion: There are much better beaches within the Costa Verde coastline, but the Foz beaches are certainly the easiest to travel to.
 This stretch of coastline is better for a walk/cycle/stroll than a day on the beach.

-The Praia do Carneiro (GPS: 41.14817, -8.67570) is the most southerly of the Foz beaches and is the closest to the mouth of the Douro River.
+The Praia do Carneiro is the most southerly of the Foz beaches and is the closest to the mouth of the Douro River.
 The Fortaleza de São João da Foz fort overlooks the beach, and a long groyne extends out from the Douro Estuary.

 Pérgola da Foz